Coronavirus (COVID-19): FAQs for students on learning and assessments

 Individual Mitigating Circumstances (IMCs) is the University term for circumstances which temporarily prevent students from undertaking assessment, or which significantly impairs their performance – for example, bereavement or serious illness.
 The “flag” of having an IMC against a unit’s assessment gives academics additional flexibility when making decisions about your reassessment options, progression into the next stage of your course, or classification.

-Our no-detriment measures mean we will treat all your 2019/20 semester 2 assessments with this flexibility, as though they already have IMCs.
+Our no-detriment measures mean we will treat all your 2019/20 semester 2 and supplementary assessments with this flexibility, as though they already have IMCs.
 These apply automatically without requiring action from you, meaning you don’t have to apply for COVID-19 disruption-related IMCs to capture things like moving to online teaching, illness, technical challenges, caring responsibilities, bereavement, or leaving campus.

-We are keeping IMCs in use this semester, however, in case you want to tell us that a specific assessment was significantly affected.
+We are keeping IMCs in use this semester and during the supplemetary period, however, in case you want to tell us that a specific assessment was significantly affected.
 This could be for COVID-19 or non-COVID 19 related reasons (for example, bereavement, illness, caring responsibilities).
 Whilst this is not needed to allow you to benefit from the no detriment measures—that is automatic—it will allow you to flag any specific concerns which the University might be able to help you with.
 We want to ensure you have the right level of support to do the best you can at your assessments and to be aware of the different options available to you.
 It may be that applying for an IMC will help us to support you in some way.